harmony-one/h/progress/konstantin-potapov.md

+2025-07-04 Fri: I focused on fixing and updating the test codebase to support the London and Berlin upgrades.
+The test suite was adapted to recent code changes, with overall progress at approximately 70%.

+Additionally, I revived several team pull requests and handled on-call issues related to bootnode stability.

+---

 2025-06-27 Fri: I focused on improving cross-platform test reliability.
 While working with the 1.9 and 1.10 branches, I identified macOS-specific issues and addressed them by creating a Docker-based, platform-independent testing setup.
 It currently supports the go-test command and is designed to be extensible to other test commands.

 I also handled on-call responsibilities and reviewed multiple pull requests.